Babi Yar. Context: Background

-In the wake of the German invasion of Russia in August 1941, Nazi Einsatzgruppen killing squads slaughtered Jews in Ukraine and other areas overrun by their armies in Eastern Europe.
+In the wake of the German invasion of the Soviet Union in August 1941, Nazi Einsatzgruppen killing squads slaughtered Jews in Ukraine and other areas overrun by their armies in Eastern Europe.
 On September 29–30, 1941, Nazi forces, with Ukrainian collaborators, killed 33,771 Jews at Babi Yar, a ravine on the outskirts of Kyiv.
 Other mass shootings of Jews, Roma and Soviet prisoners of war took place at the site until it was liberated by Soviet forces in November 1943.
-It has been estimated that 100,000 Jews and non-Jews were slain at the site between 1941 and 1943.
+It has been estimated that 100,000 people were killed at the site between 1941 and 1943.

 There was no memorial for decades at Babi Yar, and in the 1950s, brick factories filled the ravine with industrial waste.
 When a monument was finally erected in the 1970s, it did not mention that it was created as a mass execution site of Jews.

 As a child, Loznitsa lived in the Nyvki district of Kyiv.
 Several times a week he used to take a bus to a swimming pool, and on the way back walk past the Babi Yar ravine, and would encounter gravestones written in a "strange language."
 In a director's statement provided to the European Film Awards, Loznitsa recalled that one day, once he encountered a new stone indicating in Russian that a monument would be built there.
 Loznitsa asked his parents what happened at the ravine and he "never received a direct answer."
 The subject was taboo in the 1970s and had been since the 1950s.